anamariaelek/anamariaelek.github.io/_posts/2019-02-04-exploring-lastfm-library-with-python-and-plotly.md

 ![]({{ site.baseurl }}/assets/img/2019-02-04-exploring-lastfm-library-with-python-and-plotly/plotly_capture.png)

 If you turn on the compare mode here (find it on among options in the top right corner) you can see counts for different artists on hover.
 Amazing stuff.
 So yeah, I listened to a few different ones recently, but Arctic Monkeys stood out, followed by LP, then the Vaccines, and in the 2019 the Airborne Toxic Event.
 Oh yes, I love those guys!
 Nice beat, amazing lyrics.
-Don't care if a certain someone thinks they always play the same three chords 😃.
-Ok, ok, I'll stop now.
+Don't care if a certain someone thinks they always play the same three chords 😃 Ok, ok, I'll stop now.
 But if that sparked your interest, you might want to inspect your own last.fm library in a similar way and maybe post some nice plots below in the comments.
 I'll put on some <span title="Afraid to love, afraid to lose; afraid to start, afraid to choose; afraid to live, afraid to die, afraid to let these days slip by; afraid to change or stay the same, afraid to lose yourself again, afraid of this truth... that love could cause you so much pain.">[🎧🎵](https://youtu.be/g275QAyXbrA?t=101)</span> in the meantime.

 # Resources
-* The Python 3 [script](https://gist.github.com/anamariaelek/7d267871fd09ee7ee1380960fb83a732) for scrapping last.fm library (and the original Python 2 [version](https://gist.github.com/bitmorse/5201491)) can be downoladed from GitHub Gists
+* The [script](https://gist.github.com/anamariaelek/7d267871fd09ee7ee1380960fb83a732) for scrapping last.fm library ported for Python 3.6, as well as the original Python 2.7 [version](https://gist.github.com/bitmorse/5201491)) can be downoladed from GitHub Gists
 * [Plotly](Plot.ly) provides amazing libraries for interactive visualization in Python, R and JavaScript.